Óscar Maydon

-Óscar René Maydon Mesa (born 20 September 1999) is a Mexican singer and composer from Mexicali.
-He began his music career in 2020 and signed with Rancho Humilde in 2021, later releasing his debut studio album GXLE <3 (2021) through the label.
+Óscar René Maydon Meza (born 20 September 1999) is a Mexican singer-songwriter from Mexicali.
+He began his music career in 2018 and in 2020 signed with Rancho Humilde in 2021, later releasing his debut studio album GXLE <3 (2021) through the label.
 In 2023, he earned his first US Billboard Hot 100 entry with "Fin de Semana" with fellow Mexican singer Junior H, later releasing his second studio album Distorsión at the end of the year.
 Along with the aforementioned single, two of his other singles, "Madonna" with Natanael Cano and "Tu Boda" with Fuerza Regida, have peaked within the top 10 of the US Hot Latin Songs chart.

 Life and career

-Maydon was born on 20 September 1988 in Mexicali, Baja California, Mexico.
+Maydon was born on 20 September 1999 in Mexicali, Baja California, Mexico.
 He began his music career in July 2020 by publishing one of his first songs, which was titled "De la Nació", through G24 Records.
 The release of the song caught the attention of Jimmy Humilde who signed him onto his record label, Rancho Humilde.
 His first song under the label was the 2021 single "En el Espacio" with regional Mexican band Legado 7, further releasing duets with Natanael Cano and Polo González.

 On 18 March 2022, Maydon released his debut studio album GXLE <3.
 On 13 January 2023, he released "Fin de Semana", a duet with fellow Mexican singer Junior H. It debuted at number 86 on the US Billboard Hot 100, earning Maydon his first entry on the chart.
 On 22 December 2023, he released his second studio album Distorsión (2023), containing guest appearances from Natanael Cano and Gabito Ballesteros, among others.